syhwawa/Machine_Learning/README.md

 # Machine Learning
 This repository is for the projects and courses that I have done.

-It includes serveral examples with dataset for different machine learning models from Udemy, Coursera, datacamp, Kaggle and[DS take home challenge](https://datamasked.com/).
+It includes serveral examples with dataset for different machine learning models from Udemy, Coursera, datacamp, Kaggle and [DS take home challenge](https://datamasked.com/).

 ## Content
 1. [Data processing](https://github.com/syhwawa/Machine_Learning/tree/master/Data%20Preprocessing)